-CACEIS Investor Services Bank S.A., acting in its capacity as central issue, within each Sub-Fund, separate classes of shares (hereinafter referred to as a "Class") whose assets will be commonly invested but where a specific initial or redemption charge structure, fee structure, minimum subscription amount, currency, dividend policy or other feature may be applied.
+Day is defined as any full day on which the banks are open for normal business issue, within each Sub-Fund, separate classes of shares (hereinafter referred to as a "Class") whose assets will be commonly invested but where a specific initial or redemption charge structure, fee structure, minimum subscription amount, currency, dividend policy or other feature may be applied.
 If different Classes are issued within a Sub-Fund, the details of each Class are described under section 8 and in the relevant section of the "Sub-Fund Particulars".